os-climate/osc-dm-marketplace-ux/README.md

-# bgs-dm-marketplace-ux - BGS Server for Data Mesh Registry - User Interface
+# osc-dm-marketplace-ux - BGS Server for Data Mesh Registry - User Interface

 This project is the Bazaar (Marketplace) for Broda Group Software's Ecosystem Platform.
 The Bazaar is a catalog, or marketplace, that